Japan needs to keep emergency in place, 2021 Olympics 'difficult,' top doctor says

 The one-year delay of the 2020 Olympic Games announced last month was a major blow to Japan, which had already spent $13 billion preparing for the event.
 As the outbreak has spread around the world, infecting almost three million people and killing more than 200,000, experts have warned that the fight against the virus could be prolonged.

-Yokokura blamed a lack of gowns and other protective clothing for spreading the virus in hospitals, and called on the government to help speed development of treatments and vaccines to preserve any hope of the holding the Olympics next year.
+Yokokura blamed a lack of gowns and other protective clothing for spreading the virus in hospitals, and called on the government to help speed development of treatments and vaccines to preserve any hope of holding the Olympics next year.

 “I am not saying that Japan should or shouldn’t host the Olympics, but that it would be difficult to do so,” he said.
 “Unless an effective vaccine is developed, I expect hosting the Olympics will be difficult.”